^

 The present study aimed to evaluate the safety and efficacy of binaural AAV1-hOTOF gene therapy in patients with DFNB9.

-After 26 weeks, the threshold had recovered to 58 dB (58 dB) in the first patient, 75 dB (85 dB) in the second patient, 55 dB (50 dB) in the third patient, 75 dB (78 dB) in the fourth patient and 63 dB (63 dB) in the fifth patient.
+After 26 weeks, the threshold recovered to 58 dB (58 dB) in the first patient, 75 dB (85 dB) in the second patient, 55 dB (50 dB) in the third patient, 75 dB (78 dB) in the fourth patient, and 63 dB (63 dB) in the fifth patient.

-Six weeks after treatment, all patients had developed neutralizing antibodies to AAV1.
+Six weeks after treatment, all patients developed neutralizing antibodies to AAV1.
 Neutralizing antibody titers in binaural gene therapy recipients were 1:1,215, while titers in unilateral dose recipients ranged from 1:135 to 1:3,645.

 Based on the study results, binaural AAV1-hOTOF gene therapy is safe and effective for patients with DFNB9.
-The study results expand treatment options and stimulate further development of gene therapy for hereditary deafness caused by various genes.
+The study results expand treatment options and stimulate further development of gene therapy for inherited deafness caused by various genes.

 You are reporting a typo in the following text: